johnlauer/serial-port-json-server/README.md

 =======================
 Version 1.3.1

 A serial port JSON websocket &amp; web server that runs from the command line on Windows, Mac, Linux, Raspberry Pi, or Beagle Bone that lets you communicate with your serial port from a web application.
 This enables web apps to be written that can communicate with your local serial device such as an Arduino, CNC controller, or any device that communicates over the serial port.

 The app is written in Go.
 It has an embedded web server and websocket server.
 The server runs on the standard port of localhost:8989.
 You can connect to it locally with your browser to interact by visiting http://localhost:8989.
 The websocket is technically running at ws://localhost/ws.

-Supported commands are:
-	list
-	open [portName] [baud]
-	close [portName]
-	send [portName] [cmd]
+You can of course connect to your websocket from any other computer to bind in remotely.
+For example, just connect to ws://192.168.1.10/ws if you are on a remote host where 192.168.1.10 is your devices actual IP address.

 The app is one executable with everything you need and is available ready-to-go for every major platform.
+It is a multi-threaded app that uses all of the cool techniques available in Go including extensive use of channels (threads) to create a super-responsive app.

 If you are a web developer and want to write a web application that connects to somebody's local or remote serial port server, then you simply need to create a websocket connection to the localhost or remote host and you will be directly interacting with that user's serial port.

 For example, if you wanted to create a Gcode Sender web app to enable people to send 3D print or milling commands from your site, this would be a perfect use case.
 Or if you've created an oscilloscope web app that connects to an Arduino, it would be another great use case.
 Finally you can write web apps that interact with a user's local hardware.

 Thanks go to gary.burd.info for the websocket example in Go.
 Thanks also go to tarm/goserial for the serial port base implementation.

 How to Build
 ---------
 1. Install Go (http://golang.org/doc/install)
-2. If you're on a Mac, install Xcode from the Apple Store.
+2. If you're on a Mac, install Xcode from the Apple Store because you'll need gcc to compile the native code for a Mac.
 If you're on Windows, Linux, Raspberry Pi, or Beagle Bone you are all set.
 3. Get go into your path so you can run "go" from any directory:
 	On Linux, Mac, Raspberry Pi, Beagle Bone Black export PATH=$PATH:/usr/local/go/bin